 Click here for information about the Graduate Occupational Therapy Department

-Occupational therapy is a health profession which is committed to helping all people participate in necessary and meaningful activities of life.
-The School of Occupational Therapy provides graduate education programs preparing students to become occupational therapists who excel in Practice, Inquiry and Advocacy.
-Building on and continuing the values of liberal education, students are guided to become excellent practitioners in diverse settings; to improve the profession by engaging in practice scholarship; and to provide leadership and advocacy ranging from local to international levels.
-In conjunction with its educational mission, the School engages with the larger professional and client community to encourage high quality services and to advocate for the health and participation of people, organizations and populations through meaningful occupation.
+Occupational therapy is a health profession committed to helping people of all ages participate in necessary and meaningful daily activities of life-or, occupations.
+The School of Occupational Therapy provides graduate education programs preparing students to become occupational therapists who excel in practice, inquiry and advocacy.
+Building on and continuing the values of liberal education faculty guide students to: become excellent practitioners in diverse settings; to improve the profession by engaging in practice scholarship; and, to provide leadership and advocacy locally, nationally and internationally.
+In conjunction with its educational mission, the School engages with the community to provide high quality occupational therapy services and to advocate for the health and participation of people, and populations through meaningful occupation.

-Degrees Offered Please see a detailed list at the end of this section of majors and courses offered by the School of Occupational Therapy.
+Degrees Offered Both the masters and the doctoral degree levels are acceptable routes of entry into the occupational therapy profession and prepare graduates to be entry-level practitioners.
+Please see a detailed list at the end of this section of majors and courses offered by the School of Occupational Therapy.

-Students enter the Occupational Therapy program at the graduate level.
+Students enter the Occupational Therapy programs at the graduate level.
+Students with an undergraduate degree in any major will be considered for admission to either degree program as long as they have met the program prerequisite.
 There are several majors at Brenau specifically designed to provide the undergraduate preparation for entry into the M.S.O.T. program.
-Students who take the substantial portion of their undergraduate work at Brenau are given preference in admission.
-Please click on the links below for the information specific to these options .
+Students who take the substantial portion of their undergraduate work at Brenau are given preference for admission if all prerequisite requirements are met.
+Please click on the links below for the information specific to these options.

 Center for Productive Living

-The Center for Productive Living (CPL) housed within the School of Occupational Therapy provides services to the community while at the same time providing educational opportunities for Brenau students.
-The Center reflects the School’s commitment to promote health through engagement in life by facilitating opportunities for all individuals to participate in the occupations of their choice.
-Further, the center provides students and faculty members, as well as clients and community members, the opportunity to engage in activities which help remove barriers to social participation.
+The Center for Productive Living (CPL), housed within the School of Occupational Therapy, provides services to the community while at the same time providing educational opportunities for Brenau students.
+The CPL reflects the School’s commitment to promote health through engagement in life by facilitating opportunities for all individuals to participate in purposeful and meaningful occupations of their choice.
+Further, the CPL provides students and faculty members, as well as clients and community members, the opportunity to engage in activities which help remove barriers to social participation.

 Services are provided by occupational therapy students with supervision from licensed occupational therapists.
 The program is scheduled each semester based on both community and student learning needs.
 The CPL is located at the School of Occupational Therapy at Brenau East located at 999 Chestnut St. SE, Gainesville, GA 30501, with additional programs offered at the North Atlanta (Norcross) Campus Occupational Therapy Department located at 3139 Campus Drive, Norcross, GA 30071.
 For information about services, please call (678) 707-5010.

-The mission of the Center for Professional Reasoning is to promote effective professional practice through educational activities designed to stimulate systematic examination of current practices, as well as to promote the infusion of reasoning practices most likely to result in efficient and effective client outcomes.
-Students are engaged into a professional process of reflection practice through coursework, fieldwork and research.
-Practitioners are engaged in practice improvement through collaboration with Brenau faculty members in research, workshops, seminars and consultation experiences, some of which result publications and presentations to national and international organizations.
+The mission of the Center for Clinical and Professional Reasoning (CPRC) is to promote effective professional practice through educational activities designed to stimulate systematic examination of current practices, as well as to promote the infusion of reasoning practices most likely to result in efficient and effective client outcomes.
+The CPRC provides a nexus for resources, scholarship and professional development activities, all designed to understand and promote effective professional reasoning in practice.
+Students are engaged in a professional process of reflection practice through coursework, fieldwork and research.
+Practitioners are engaged in practice improvement through collaboration with Brenau faculty members in research, workshops, seminars and consultation experiences, and development of publications and presentations to national and international audiences.
 The Center is located in the School of Occupational Therapy, at Brenau East, 999 Chestnut St. SE, Gainesville, GA 30501.
-For information about the Center, contact firstname.lastname@example.org or by phone at (678) 770-5007.
+For information about the Center, contact Dr. Barbara Schell, Professor Emeritus, School of Occupational Therapy, at firstname.lastname@example.org.

 back to top